ghga-de/ghga-metadata-schema/docs/schema_markdown/Analysis_research_data_file.md

 # Slot: research_data_file

-The Research Data File associated with an entity.
+The alias of one or more Research Data Files that are associated with this Analysis.

 URI: [GHGA:Analysis_research_data_file](https://w3id.org/GHGA/Analysis_research_data_file)